 - Loss of bladder function

 Victims must keep in mind that they may be entitled to compensation not only for their pain and treatment costs relating to their herniated discs, but also from the complications that can result.
 It is important to seek guidance from an experienced professional who can protect your legal rights.
-We encourage you to contact us today at our toll free number, 866-299-0558.
+We encourage you to contact us online or call us directly at 866-299-0558.